ValeraKirpich/Pandora-battery-for-PSP-on-arduino/README.md

 <strong>Solution</strong>: You may have a slow flash drive.
 Try restarting the device; the firmware will load after a few tries.
 Or use a different, faster memory card.</li>
 <li>When connecting to the device, the LEDs on the battery blinked, but nothing happened.<br />
 <strong>Solution</strong>: There are three possible solutions.<br />
 A) The device can't read the firmware from the flash drive.
 You most likely prepared the memory card with the firmware incorrectly; try again.
-If nothing happens, try a different flash drive.<br />
+If nothing happens, try a different flash drive<br />
 B) Try inserting the battery into the device while it's turned off, and only then turning it on.
-(This issue has only been observed on one device, presumably due to a weak battery cell.)
+(This issue has only been observed on one device, presumably due to a weak battery cell.)<br />
 C) There's not enough power.
 Try connecting the charger first, then inserting the battery.
 This phenomenon was observed on 1000 fat models.</li>
 <li>Battery charge is not detected correctly.<br />
 <strong>Solution: In the new v4 version, the resistor value was changed from 22k to 30k.
 You may not have noticed this.</li>